TencentCloud/TIMSDK/iOS/README_EN.md

 ## Step 5: Compile and Run the Demo (Removing the Audio/Video Call Feature)
 If you do not need the audio/video call feature, remote it as follows:
-1. Go to the `iOS/Demo` folder, comment out the TUICalling pod in the Podfile, and run the `pod install` command.
+1. Go to the `iOS/Demo` folder, comment out the TUICallKit pod in the Podfile, and run the `pod install` command.
 ```
-#  pod 'TUICalling' (Stop integrating the library)
+#  pod 'TUICallKit' (Stop integrating the library)
 ```

 2. Go to the **Building Settings** page of the **TUIKitDemo** and set `ENABLECALL` to `0` to disable audio/video call related logic.